 Partner Agency Requirements

-If your organization is requesting funding from Watertown Area United Way, please consider the following expectations:
+Organizations requesting funding from Watertown Area United Way must meet the following expectations:

 Recognition Requirements

-Organizations receiving funding from Watertown Area United Way are required to publicly acknowledge their partnership using the following methods:
+Organizations receiving funding from Watertown Area United Way are required to publicly acknowledge their partnership by:

-Partner agencies are responsible for covering the costs of these recognitions and may not request additional funding for this purpose.
-For guidance on branding and materials, refer to the Partner Agency Toolkit.
+Partner agencies are responsible for covering these recognition costs and may not request additional funding for this purpose.
+For branding guidelines and materials, refer to the Partner Agency Toolkit.

 Sharing Impact & Community Engagement

-In addition to required recognition, partner agencies are encouraged to:
+Beyond the required recognition, agencies are encouraged to:

 By actively sharing your organization's connection with United Way, you help build stronger community awareness and encourage continued support for essential programs.